YasmineBB/curated/README.md

 #### Email Marketing

-In the footer of the site, users can subscribe to receive a newsletter from curated, using [Mailchimp](https://mailchimp.com/).
+In the footer of the site, users can subscribe to receive a newsletter from Curated, using [Mailchimp](https://mailchimp.com/).
 This functionality works in user sign up and in future implementations, a newsletter campaign will be implemented.

 ## User Experience